Summary: Two Approaches for Type Matching¶

 def images(att: Attachment, pil_image: r'.*ImageFile$') -> Attachment:

-# Requires regex knowledge
+# Requires regex knowledge2.
+Automatic Future Compatibility¶

 # Inheritance: automatically works ✅